swt30/thesis/chapters/03-models/03-models.md

 I did this first for the homogeneous isothermal case [in the vein of @Zapolsky1969] and then extended my models to include an adiabatic temperature gradient.
 My differentiated multi-layer models include a water layer on top of a silicate mantle and an iron core.
 To do this, they treat the equation of state, @eq:eos, as piecewise in the mass co-ordinate.
-For example, consider a model which has a 5 per cent (by mass) water layer on top of a silicate mantle.
+For example, consider a model which has a 5% (by mass) water layer on top of a silicate mantle.
 For this model, my code begins evaluating @eq:eos using the water equation of state.
-It then switches to the silicate equation of state once $m$, the mass interior to the spherical shell in [@eq:mass-continuity;  @eq:pressure-gravity; @eq:adiabatic-temperature-gradient], drops below 95 per cent of the planetary mass.
+It then switches to the silicate equation of state once $m$, the mass interior to the spherical shell in [@eq:mass-continuity;  @eq:pressure-gravity; @eq:adiabatic-temperature-gradient], drops below 95% of the planetary mass.
 It is possible to choose the integration grid such that this occurs exactly at the end of an integration step.
 However, in practice a sufficiently fine grid is also acceptable.